James Meechan

-James Meechan (born 17 August 1930) is a Scottish-Canadian artist best known for his stained glass work.
+James Meechan (17 August 1930 – 25 March 2026) was a Scottish-Canadian artist best known for his stained glass work.

-Biography
+Life and career

-Born in Glasgow, Scotland, during the Great Depression, Meechan attended Holyrood Secondary School before moving on to the Glasgow School of Art where he specialised in stained glass.
+Born in Glasgow, Scotland, during the Great Depression, Meechan attended Holyrood Secondary School before moving on to the Glasgow School of Art where he achieved a post-graduate diploma in stained glass in 1953.
 He received commissions for windows from a number of churches in Scotland.